gvwilson/sensibleadventures/misc/bear-02.md

 one more chore to be done...*

-As the crow tucked its head under its wing on a rafter above the horse, Prince Lormay was sitting down at his desk.
+As the crow tucked its head under its wing on a rafter above the horse, Prince Thokmay was sitting down at his desk.
 He had unbuttoned his dress jacket but kept it on for warmth---the light from the little dayglass lantern by his elbow was midday-yellow, but held no heat at all.